 CIH members can watch the joint webinar, held in December 2022, and hear the BSHR panel chair, Helen Baker, Gavin Smart, chief executive of the Chartered Institute of Housing and Kate Henderson, chief executive of the National Housing Federation, discuss the recommendations and next steps.
 You can also read our response to the report.

 If you have any questions, please get in touch by emailing email@example.com

 Social housing is a sector driven by a social purpose to provide good quality, affordable homes.
 This has not been the experience of every resident, as demonstrated by media and social media scrutiny.
 Early in 2022 the Chartered Institute of Housing (CIH) and National Housing Federation (NHF) talked to members from all areas of the social housing spectrum about these issues and how we can respond.
 There was an acknowledgement that we want to and must do better as a sector.

 The Better Social Housing Review was set up in June 2022 by CIH and NHF to tackle these social housing issues in England.
-The independent panel leading the review are diverse experts with direct experience of social housing and a passion for improving its quality.
-They aim to make practical recommendations to housing associations, the government, and everyone responsible for social housing to help achieve that.
+The independent panel leading the review were a diverse group of experts with direct experience of social housing and a passion for improving its quality.
+Their aim was to make practical recommendations to housing associations, the government, and everyone responsible for social housing to help achieve that.